RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 The BSP must be started im machine mode.

-The reference platform for this BSP is the Qemu `virt` machine.
+The reference platform for this BSP is the QEMU `virt` machine.

 The reference platform for the mpfs64imafdc BSP variant is the Microchip PolarFire SoC Icicle Kit.